Head Of UN Chemical Weapons Watchdog Meets Syrian Leader - UrduPoint

 There has been widespread concern about the fate of Syria's stockpile of chemical weapons since Assad's dramatic overthrow at the hands of Islamist-led rebels.

-The OPCW has also expressed concern that valuable evidence may have been destroyed in intense Israeli strikes on Syrian army sites in the wake of his fall.
+The OPCW has also expressed concern that valuable evidence may have been destroyed in intense Israeli strikes on Syrian military sites in the wake of his fall.

 Israel has said its targets included chemical weapons to prevent them from falling into the hands of "extremists".